RCEP talks: Civil society concerned over tariff cuts, investment norms

 The current round of negotiations is expected to see members finalising the broad contours of the agreement.
 However, with most chapters on goods trade yet to see full discussions, members may make their second round of offers on tariff reduction, a senior government official recently said under conditions of anonymity.

-"Cutting down agricultural tariffs will basically mean giving away market access to nations like Australia, Japan and New Zealand who are major producers of dairy, meat and seafood."
-Ranja Sengupta from NGO Third World Network said.
+"Cutting down agricultural tariffs will basically mean giving away market access to nations like Australia, Japan and New Zealand who are major producers of dairy, meat and seafood, " Ranjana Sengupta from NGO Third World Network said.

 Also, their high levels of product standards will effectively nullify the chances of Indian exports making it to there, she added.